Henrikas Danilevičius: As a partisan

 Danilevičius contributed to efforts of the creation of the partisan district.
 In 1946, among other partisan leaders, he established the Kęstutis military district (whose head at the time was Juozas Kasperavičius).
 One of the most successful combat operations Danilevičius organized was the release of 23 political prisoners from the MGB prison in Tauragė.
-By 1947 he was stabilizing the organized resistance and its organizational structure, also being officially declared the leader of the Lydis company in the same year.
+By 1947, he was stabilizing the organized resistance and its organizational structure, also being officially declared the leader of the Lydis company in the same year.
 In 1948 a new headquarters of the military district was created and Danilevičius was invited to work there.
 As the previous leader of the military district died the previous year, a meeting was held in regard to its new leadership.
 Jonas Žemaitis appointed Danilevičius as its new commander on June 8 or 9.

 On December 1, 1948, Danilevičius left for Kaunas and got ambushed.
 Although he survived, due to his arbitrary decision to leave for Kaunas the western partisan leadership removed him from his post.
 Despite provocations by the MGB (attempting to sow distrust with individual partisans instead of physically eliminating them), close colleagues assured that Danilevičius was not a traitor.
 Danilevičius was later appointed as a representative of western Lithuanian partisans in the east.
 In the summer of 1949 he moved to Aukštaitija and established himself in the Algimantas military district.
 He was tasked with familiarizing the partisans of Aukštaitija with the resolutions of the leadership and helping to implement them.
 Danilevičius died on 1 November 1949, when his bunker was attacked by MGB agents.
 Even after his death, the MGB attempted to destroy Danilevičius's reputation amongst the partisans with him being a traitor.
 His and his colleagues' bodies were buried at their death site.
 The bodies weren't discovered until 1991, and later reburied in the Anykščiai district.

 Remembrance

 In 1999, a typical commemorative sign was built at the death site of Danilevičius, as well as in the modern Eržvilkas gymnasium.
-In 1998 Danilevičius was awarded the rank of colonel via the president's decree.
-The same year he was awarded the Order of the Cross of Vytis 3rd degree.
+In 1998, Danilevičius was awarded the rank of colonel via the president's decree.
+In 1999 he was awarded the Order of the Cross of Vytis 3rd degree.